Sri Lanka surf

 Salty Pelican, Sri Lanka surf camps

-• Surf & Yoga Mirissa [15-day surf camp] – A full two weeks of surf in one of the best schools in the south of the island.
+• Surf & Yoga Mirissa – A full two weeks of surf in one of the best schools in the south of the island.
 You’ll surf multiple spots in the region, and learners can enjoy Weligama bay (Sri Lanka’s best beginner beach), which is literally the next beach over.

 Surf hotels in Sri Lanka